Glossary

 “Air Force yellow signifies the excellence required of Air Force personnel; Air Force (ultramarine/reflex) blue signifies the sky as the primary theater for Air Force operations.”

-Air Force Yellow
+Air Force Yellow 67103 65023 8 116 FFCD00 13655

-Altered Patch (also Doctored)
+Altered Patch [also “Altered”]

-Anniversary Patch
+Anniversary Patch [Type of Morale Patch]

 A type of morale patch produced to commemorate or celebrate the date or year of a notable event.
 Such events include the anniversary of an organization’s establishment or the number of years a particular organization has operated a specific type of aircraft.

-100th Anniversary of the Establishment of the 1st Aero Squadron
+1st Reconnaissance Squadron 100th Anniversary of the Establishment of the 1st Aero Squadron

-1st Fighter Wing
+1st Fighter Wing 95th Anniversary

-95th Anniversary of the Sinking of the SMS Ostfriesland
+of the Sinking of the SMS Ostfriesland

 Approved Patch